smitrajput/CosmoVoting/README.md

 2. Generates a wallet for every gmail account, which acted as a sweet bridge for us, between OAuth 2.0 and Web 3.0 wallets like MetaMask.
 3. Torus would help us in orders of magnitudes, in exploring decentralized Global Identites for International and Inter-Continental Voting, for purposes meant to impact the world as a whole (think Framing international policies to tackle Climate Change, and the likes)

+## Tech Stack

+1. Solidity (for smart contracts on Ethereum blockchain)
+2. Truffle Framework (to speed up blockchain developent)
+3. web3.js (blockchain interaction)
+4. Torus (auth and wallet)
+5. Django (server)
+6. Angular (front-end)

 ## Local Setup

 1. Clone the repo using `https://github.com/smitrajput/CosmoVoting.git` and `cd` into it
 2. To start the ganache instance, type `ganache-cli --port 8546`
 3. Start a ganache proxy server using: `ganache-http-proxy`
-4. Fire a new terminal in the same folder type `cd Dapp` and then `truffle migrate` to deploy the contracts to the local ganache instance
+4. Fire a new terminal in the same folder type `cd Dapp`, followed by `npm i`, then `truffle migrate` to deploy the contracts to the local ganache instance
 5. Now, type `cd ..` and create a python3 virtual environment using `python3 -m venv ./venvs/django` OR `virtualenv -p python3 ./venvs/django/bin/`
 6. In the same terminal, start the virtual environment using `source ./venvs/django/bin/activate`
 7. After making sure pip, python, django are installed in the virtual environment too, type `cd django && pip3 install -r requirements.txt`